 This doesn’t just happen in the sports industry, it can happen in every area of your life.

 Someone who is truly passionate about their blog will never give up.
 They continue to write and publish great content because they love doing it.
 They don’t really do it for their audience or the money.
-They’re doing it for themselves.
+They’re doing it for themselves, which is their passion.

 And this is true, especially in the early phase of your blogging journey.
 This is why having a strong passion is so important to your success.